 The current and projected scale of distress among healthcare professionals is of grave concern.
 Recent reviews of the healthcare workforce’s mental health and wellbeing in the UK revealed that the staff were already demoralized, and mentally and physically depleted.
 The study further explained how the staff was at high risk of work-related stress and burnout.
 This is in response to increasing demands and diminishing staffing levels and other resources.

-While recently speaking with more and more hospital executives, about enrolling into our Fall Program, The Pro-Mind Experience, I’m hearing this; “We have everything covered internally”, or “Our CNO doesn’t think staff feel like taking part in any programs” or “our staff is tired and they won’t do the program“.
+While recently speaking with more and more hospital executives, I’m hearing: “We have everything covered internally”, or “Our CNO doesn’t think staff feel like taking part in any programs” or “our staff is tired and they won’t do the program“.
 What strikes me most is that hospital culture, as a whole, is tired – if not exhausted – so any job to motivate their staff must be outsourced, and be innovative and engaging.
 As to when these executives will take charge of these issues is only a matter of time.

 - Are you a health leader eager to shift your team’s morale towards better balance, mindset and health?